 "All right; we'll soon see."
 And, taking a list from his pocket, he began calling out the names, looking at the men, sometimes through and sometimes over his pince-nez.

-"Councillor of State, [grades such as this are common in Russia, and mean very little] J. M. Nikiforoff!"
+"Councillor of State, J. M. Nikiforoff!"

 "I am he," said the dignified-looking man, well versed in the habits of the law court.